- Custom Study

 Deleting a filtered deck does the same thing as "Empty" does, but also removes the emptied deck from the deck list.
 No cards are deleted when you delete a filtered deck.

-In the old scheduler, if you create, rebuild, empty or delete a filtered deck while cards are still in learning, they will be turned back into new cards.
+In the old scheduler, if you create, rebuild, empty, or delete a filtered deck while cards are still in learning, they will be turned back into new cards.
 In the case of failed reviews in relearning, any remaining relearning steps will be skipped.
-This has been fixed in the new scheduler so cards are no longer reset.
+This was fixed in the v2 scheduler so cards are no longer reset.

 When you click the Build button, Anki finds cards that match the settings you specified, and temporarily moves them from their existing decks into your new filtered deck for study.